ChieloNewctle/zpu-in-prolog/README.md

 # ZPU in Prolog

-This is a small toy to run [ZPU](https://github.com/zylin/zpu) assembly code in Prolog.
+This is a small toy to run [ZPU](https://github.com/zylin/zpu) assembly code in [SWI-Prolog](https://www.swi-prolog.org).

-Toolchians can be found in [zylin/zpugcc](https://github.com/zylin/zpugcc).
+The gcc toolchians for ZPU can be found in [zylin/zpugcc](https://github.com/zylin/zpugcc).

 `zpu.pl` defines the core predicates about ZPU states.